valyala/httpteleport/cmd/httptp/README.md

 	unix - accept http requests over unix socket, e.g. -in=/var/httptp/sock.unix teleport - accept httpteleport connections over TCP, e.g. -in=127.0.0.1:8043
-	teleports - accept httpteleport connections over encrypted TCP, e.g. -in=127.0.0.1:8443 (default "http") -out string
+	teleports - accept httpteleport connections over encrypted TCP, e.g. -in=127.0.0.1:8443 (default "http") -logAllErrors
+    	Log all the error while serving clients.
+This option may be useful for debugging -out string
     	Comma-separated list of -outType addresses to forward requests to.
 	Each request is forwarded to the least loaded address (default "127.0.0.1:8043")